apneadiving/waterfall/README.md

 end
 ```
 ### Halting chain
 Sometimes you have a flow and you need a return value.
-You can use `halt_chain` which would return what the block returns.
+You can use `halt_chain`, which is executed whether or not the flow is dammed.
+It returns what the block returns.
 As a consequence, it cannot be chained anymore, so it must be the last command:

 ```ruby
 self.halt_chain do |outflow, error_pool|